How To Detect and Remove the Chrome.exe Virus

 The Chrome.exe virus is just the beginning of the problem.
 With malware like Poweliks, you have to worry about the additional malware that it downloads, launches, and updates.
 With all these other files, you either need advanced IT skills or antivirus software to help you.

-Finding the best antivirus software for your needs is the first step.
+Start by finding the best antivirus software.
 Although most antivirus should be able to detect Poweliks, the following have specific detections for it:

 TotalAV